eadred/V2_API/README.md

 ##Authorization

-The authorization make with an API key, which generate by an [automatic tool](docs/more_words.md), by inserting it as Basic Authentication. the "id" is the username and the "API Key Secret" is the password.
+The authorization make with an API key, which generate by an [automatic tool](docs/more_words.md), by inserting it as Basic Authentication, while the "id" is the username and the "API Key Secret" is the password.

 ##Supported features